Environmental protection expenditure accounts

 All users have been granted equal access to official statistics: dissemination dates of official statistics are announced in advance and no user category (incl.
 Eurostat, state authorities and mass media) is provided access to official statistics before other users.
 Official statistics are first published in the statistical database.
 If there is also a news release, it is published simultaneously with data in the statistical database.
 Official statistics are available on the website at 8:00 a.m. on the date announced in the release calendar.

-Data are published under the subject area “Environment / Environmental protection and supervision” in the statistical database at http://pub.stat.ee.
+Data are published in the statistical database at https://andmed.stat.ee/en/stat under the subject area “Environment / Environmental protection and supervision / Environmental protection expenditure” in the following tables:

 Data serve as input for statistical activities 10106 “Environmental goods and services sector accounts” and 10107 “Environmental protection expenditure accounts (macro-level)”.